vari-bbc/bioinfo_workshop_2025/README.md

 # bioinfo_workshop_2025

-For workshop material, see wiki page of this repo.
+For workshop material, see Wiki page of this repo.